From 11 April 2026: A2 exam in a new format. Find out what’s changing, FAQs and preparation materials here

 From 11 April 2026, the format of the A2 exam for permanent residence will be partially changed.

-Here you will find an overview of the changes, a new sample test and answers to frequently asked questions.
-This will help you prepare effectively.
+This page provides an overview of the changes, sample tests, an interactive test, the candidate handbook, and answers to frequently asked questions.
+These materials will help you prepare well for the exam.

 Summary of Changes